shashisadasivan/SSD365VSAddIn/README.md

 # Visual studio add-in for dynamics 365 finance and operations
 Extensions to enhance the development experience, mostly with just the mouse.
-These can only be done from the designer windows of the source objects
+These can only be done from the designer windows of the source objects.

 __Version support__: 10.0.10 and higher.
 If you want to install this for a system prior to 10.0.10, then see the __How to install__ section